Skip to main content

 What are the risks of an inguinal hernia repair?

-Your organs, blood vessels, or nerves may get injured during the surgery.
+Your organs, blood vessels, or nerves may be injured during surgery.
 You may bleed more than expected or get an infection.
 A pocket of fluid may form under your skin.
 This may heal on its own, or you may need surgery to remove it.
-You may have difficulty urinating after surgery.
-This is usually temporary.
-Problems, such as a hole in your intestines, may happen during your laparoscopic repair that may lead to open surgery.
-Even after you have this surgery, there is a chance that you could have another hernia.
+You may have temporary difficulty urinating after surgery.
+Problems, such as a hole in your intestines, may happen during laparoscopic repair.
+This may lead to open surgery.
+You may have constant groin pain or another hernia.
 You may get a blood clot in your leg or arm.
 This may become life-threatening.

 Care Agreement